Unique-Red/printf/README.md

 ---

 ### Representation
 The _printf() function produces output according to a format which is described below.
-This function write its output to the stdout, the standard output stream.
-Returns the count of printed characters when the function is successful and 1 when the function fails.
+This function write its output to the the standard output stream, stdout.
+It returns the count of printed characters when the function is successful and 1 when the function fails.

 The available conversion specifiers are:
 ---